 Kobe cruise terminal

-The first Kobe cruise port terminal was renovated in January 2006.
-It has C.I.Q.
-Facilities.
-It also offers Immigration and Customs.
-Naka Pier Cruise Terminal serves medium sized cruise ships.
-The boarding bridge provides the disabled with easy access.
-Kobe cruise port terminal is located in the waterfront area’s center and there are shopping and entertainment complex in adjacent.
+The first Kobe cruise terminal was renovated in January 2006.
+It has CIQ Facilities, Immigration and Customs, adjacent shopping and entertainment complex.
+Naka Pier Cruise Terminal serves medium-sized ships.
+The boarding bridge can also serve disabled passengers.

 Kobe tours, shore excursions, hotels